STEPS TO CREATE A BUDGET

 With a better sense of your financial flow, it’s time to categorize your expenses.
 It is important to do this in order to draw up a budget that accurately reflects your spending.
 Typical categories include:

-- Variable Expenses: Costs that fluctuate on a month to-month basis, like groceries, eating out, transportation, and entertainment.
-Other variable expenses can be discretionary, so you might have the wiggle room to modify them if necessary.
+• Variable Expenses: Costs that modify on a month to-month foundation, like groceries, ingesting out, transportation, and amusement.
+Other variable charges may be discretionary, so that you might have the wiggle room to modify them if vital.

 Discretionary Spending These include non essential things such as hobbies, shopping, travel, or luxury services.
 This category often contributes to pleasure and lifestyle, but it is also often the easiest to adapt or cut back if need be.